isi-ies-group/cpvlib/README.md

 # cpvlib ![Python package](https://github.com/isi-ies-group/cpvlib/workflows/Python%20package/badge.svg)
+The `cpvlib` library is a layer over [`pvlib-python`](https://github.com/pvlib/pvlib-python) that models CPV systems.

-The library is based on file `cpvlib.py`, that contains the following classes:
+It is built in file `cpvlib.py`, that contains the following classes:

 * CPVSystem
 * StaticCPVSystem